lucas-amberg/lucas-amberg/README.md

 - CSS
 - HTML
 - Python
+- Express

 ⏸️Eager to Learn:
 - Node.js
-- Express
 - React Native
 - C++

-😎You can see some of my projects I have made on my learning journey here on my Github.
+😎You can see some of my projects I have made on my learning journey here on my GitHub.
 Thanks for coming by!